Brent Metcalf: 2014–2015

-In January 2015 it was announced that Metcalf would face 18-year-old phenom Aaron Pico in an Agon Wrestling Championship match.
+In January 2015, it was announced that Metcalf would face 18-year-old phenom Aaron Pico in an Agon Wrestling Championship match.
 Metcalf and Pico were billed as the main event and Metcalf won the match by a score of 4-1 scoring the match's only takedown.

-On January 24, 2015, Metcalf faced Ilyas Bekbulatov of Russia in finals 65 kg match at Golden Grand Prix Ivan Yarygin 2015 in Russia.
-Bekbulatov won the final 8-6, and Metcalf earned the silver medal for Team USA.
-Metcalf is the first American this decade to make the Yarygin finals twice.
-On the same overseas trip Metcalf later took bronze at the Paris Grand Prix at 65 kg.
+On January 24, 2015, Metcalf faced Ilyas Bekbulatov of Russia in the 65 kg final at Golden Grand Prix Ivan Yarygin 2015 in Russia.
+Bekbulatov won 8–6, and Metcalf earned the silver medal for Team USA.
+Metcalf was the first American this decade to make the Yarygin finals twice.
+On the same overseas trip, Metcalf later took bronze at the Paris Grand Prix at 65 kg.

 For the second straight year, Metcalf went 4-0 and won the World Cup at 65 kilograms, picking up two wins against World medalists along the way.
-He defeated Ganzorigiin Mandakhnaran of Mongolia 8-2 and Masoud Esmaeilpour 3-1.
-His four victories helped team USA secure the Team Silver Medal.
+He defeated Ganzorigiin Mandakhnaran of Mongolia 8-2 and Masoud Esmaeilpour 3–1.
+His four victories helped Team USA secure the Team Silver Medal.

 Coaching

 In April 2017, Brent Metcalf accepted a position as Volunteer Assistant Coach for Iowa State University's wrestling team.
-The following year he became a full time assistant coach for the Cyclones.
+The following year in 2018, he became a full time assistant coach for the Cyclones.
 Prior to Iowa State, Metcalf had brief stints as Assistant Coach for Cedar Rapids Prairie High School wrestling from August through November 2016, and as the National Freestyle Developmental Coach for USA Wrestling from November 2016 until April 2017.